truefoundry/elasti/docs/integration-keda.md

 # Integration with KEDA
-Elasti takes care of scaling up and down a service when there is some traffic.
+KubeElasti takes care of scaling up and down a service when there is some traffic.
 KEDA is a good candidate for performing the scaling logic for the service from minReplicas to maxReplicas based on it's triggers.

-Here we will see how to integrate Elasti with KEDA to build a complete scaling solution.
+Here we will see how to integrate KubeElasti with KEDA to build a complete scaling solution.

 ## Prerequisites
 - Make sure you have gone through the [getting started](getting-started.md) guide.
 We will extend the same setup for this integration.